REVIEW OF THE XIAOMI MI PRO 2 ELECTRIC SCOOTER

 The scooter's battery is located in the base and the frame itself is built from aluminium.
 It feels strong and the folding mechanism means it can be folded or unfolded in a few seconds (Xiaomi claims three seconds).
 This battery, sturdiness and low cost (as you are not paying for carbon fibre) does mean it is reasonably heavy at 14.2 kg.
 Simply put, there is a direct correlation between a scooter's range and its weight.
 One difference from its predecessor, apart from yellow reflectors on the EU/UK model, is that the external wires are neater in the Pro 2.
 It still seems a little odd that they need any external wires but they have addressed the issue to some degree (though I would not leave my scooter anywhere where unruly kids with pliers could make your scooter unrideable).

-The display on the Pro 2 appears to be the same as the M365 Pro: it shows your speed, battery level and mode (Standard, Pedestrian or Sport).
+The display on the Pro 2 is the same as the M365 Pro: it shows your speed, battery level and mode (Standard, Pedestrian or Sport).
 Pedestrian mode limits your speed to 5 km per hour (ie walking speed); presumably so you can ride on pavements, which is illegal in the UK.
-Standard mode limits your speed to 25 km/h, meaning you that you have to be in Sport mode to reach top speed (25 km/h).
+Standard mode limits your speed to 20 km/h, meaning you that you have to be in Sport mode to reach top speed (25 km/h).

 The accelerator is a button on the right-hand handlebar, while there is a bike-like brake on the left-hand side, as well as a slightly superfluous bell (which cannot be removed if you want to fold up your Pro 2).
 A powerful LED light is built into the front of the handle for nighttime riding - or wasting power in daylight.
 Some have complained this light is too bright on the Xiaomis, but I disagree.